Why Was The Turkey Wedding Bomber So Young? It Could Be Part Of A Disturbing ISIS Trend

 The result, of course, is compounding, unthinkable horrors for both these brainwashed children and the victims they later claim with violence.
 In March, a teenage suicide bomber in a stadium near Baghdad killed 29 when he detonated his explosives during a trophy ceremony after a youth soccer game.
 And less than 24 hours after the wedding massacre in Turkey, Iraqi police intercepted a 14-year-old would-be ISIS suicide bomber who was reportedly targeting a mosque in the city of Kirkuk right before he could do so.

 It is not confirmed that ISIS planned and perpetrated the wedding attack in Turkey, but its death toll and savagery fit a harrowing method of operation associated with the organization.
-The injection of a child into such a situation outside of Iraq or Syria would be somewhat of an anomaly, but it's difficult — and unwise — to dismiss the possibility that ISIS could be beginning to deploy its child army to wreak havoc across the globe, and its adult fighters and sympathizers have been doing for years.
+The injection of a child into such a situation outside of Iraq or Syria would be somewhat of an anomaly, but it's difficult — and unwise — to dismiss the possibility that ISIS could be beginning to deploy its child army to wreak havoc across the globe, as its adult fighters and sympathizers have been doing for years.